helenamin/DEB-TV-MAZE/README.md

 <h2 id="theprocess">How it's Done</h2>
 <p>
 We start off by setting up Airbyte and Snowflake.
 As we chose the TVMAZE API which does not have a connector in Airbyte, we had to create a custom connector.
 The custom connector is built with incremental refresh on the backend and the front end interface specified on spec.yaml.
 We have also described the schema in tv_maze.json.
-This is done through a sampling the data first and the datatypes are determined (STRINGS ALL THE WAY!).
+This is done through sampling the json response to get the response structure and datatypes, however for datatypes we went with STRINGS ALL THE WAY!.
 We then build the Docker image and upload to AWS ECR and run the instance with EC2.
 In Snowflake, we create the Database - TVSHOW to host all the data we will be ingesting.
 We've also created roles for DBT and Airbyte.
-Once the access are sorted, we created a connector between the Custom TVMaze API as the Source and Snowflake as the Destination.
+Once the access is sorted, we created a connector between the Custom TVMaze API as the Source and Snowflake as the Destination.
-All the response from the data are then ingested into Snowflake's S3 storage and we transformed the data with models via DBT.
+The source data is then ingested into Snowflake's S3 storage where we transform the data with models via DBT.
 These are all ochestrated with Airflow with Notification sent through to our project Slack channel.

 <hr style="background:#ADD8E6;">